What is a Brownfield?

 A “brownfield” generally refers to a parcel of land that was previously used for industrial purposes and which is contaminated by low concentrations of hazardous chemicals.

-ENVIRONMENTAL CAP
+ENVIRONMENTAL COVER

 EXPOSURE PATHWAY